Canada Day - July 1

 Canada Day

 Canada Day is celebrated annually on July 1st.
-In the press, this day is unofficially considered the birthday of Canada.
-But considering this holiday as a birthday would be an oversimplification, because Canada Day marks the anniversary of a major historical Canadian milestone.
-On July 1, 1867, a number of colonies, including Canada, changed their political status.
-Although the country remained under British rule, the new “self-contained kingdom” managed constitutional changes, foreign policy, and matters of national defense without outside interference.
+Often referred to as Canada’s birthday in the press, this holiday represents much more than that.
+It commemorates a significant milestone in Canadian history.
+On July 1, 1867, several colonies, including Canada, underwent a political transformation.
+Although the country remained under British rule, it became a “self-contained kingdom,” managing constitutional changes, foreign policy, and national defense independently.

-Phileas Côte, as a member of the House of Commons of Quebec City, introduced a bill in 1946 to change the name of the holiday to Canada Day.
-This bill was soon adopted by the lower house, but stopped by the Senate, which returned the bill to the House of Commons and recommended changing the name to Canada’s National Day.
+Phileas Côte, a member of the House of Commons in Quebec City, introduced a bill in 1946 to rename the holiday Canada Day.
+Although this bill passed in the lower house, it was blocked by the Senate, which returned it to the House of Commons with the recommendation to name it Canada’s National Day.

-• If July 1 falls on a Sunday, the holiday is moved to Monday;
+• If July 1 falls on a Sunday, the holiday is observed on Monday.

-• In British Columbia alone, 1.2 million liters of beer are drunk over Canada Day weekend.
+• In British Columbia alone, 1.2 million liters of beer are consumed over the Canada Day weekend.

-No Canada Day celebration is complete without the Canadian flag hung by windows, on shoulders, or painted on faces.
-In Canada, this holiday is celebrated with traditional dishes: poutine, baklava and beaver tails (in fact, the tails are deep-fried dough with cinnamon and chili).
-Also, in honor of Canada Day, parades with fireworks are held, street bands march, and traditional Canadian treats are sold on the streets.
+No Canada Day celebration is complete without displaying the Canadian flag, whether hung by windows, draped over shoulders, or painted on faces.
+Traditional Canadian dishes such as poutine, baklava, and beaver tails (deep-fried dough with cinnamon and chili) are enjoyed.
+Parades with fireworks, street bands, and vendors selling traditional Canadian treats create a festive atmosphere.

-Canada Day is associated with the anticipation of happiness and joy.
-It is observed on July the 1st each year.
+Canada Day is associated with happiness and pride.
+It is observed on July 1st each year.

 Observations